 If the roof rack is shorter, reduce the load proportionately.
-The maximum load per pair of supporting roof rack feet is 110 lbs (50 kg).
+The maximum load per pair of roof rack supports is 110 lbs (50 kg).

-The loading guidelines and other information about load distribution and load securing can be found in the "Transport" section (\rightarrow page 179).
+The loading guidelines and other information about load distribution and load securing can be found in the "Transport" section (\rightarrow page 176).